 Modifying School Work For Children With Special Needs

 Sending their child with special needs to a mainstream school with his same age peers is a dream for many parents.
-In the last few decades the governments all over the world have realised their ignorance towards the disabled community and have provided them with rights to equal education through many policies and provisions.
+In the last few decades governments all over the world have realised their ignorance towards the disabled community and have provided them with rights to equal education through many policies and provisions.

 Inclusion

 Teaching is a creative process and this creativity gets tested every time there is a new concept to teach or an assessment to take in an inclusive classroom.
-Every single activity, question or worksheet needs to be prepared keeping in mind several factors such as child’s past knowledge, interest in the subject, associated vocabulary, its alliance with life skills etc. This makes the whole process so dynamic and amazing.
+Every single activity, question or worksheet needs to be prepared keeping in mind several factors such as the child’s past knowledge, interest in the subject, associated vocabulary, its alliance with life skills etc. This makes the whole process so dynamic and amazing.

 Being an educator and a passionate teacher, I enjoy this process immensely.
-From determining objectives of a concept to the assessment, this process consumes me yet liberates me when I see Aarshia enjoying and learning at the same time.
+From determining the objectives of a concept to the assessment, this process consumes me yet liberates me when I see Aarshia enjoying and learning at the same time.

 Today, I want to share some of the modified sheets from EVS about ‘Pollination’ ‘Parts of Flowers’ and ‘living and non-living things.’
-Pollination is a little complicated concept to teach as one needs to have the basic knowledge of ‘male’ flower part, ‘female’ flower part, the names of the various parts of flower, the actual process etc. Which is why I decided to make it a little fun and simple to learn.
+Pollination is a little complicated concept to teach as one needs to have the basic knowledge of the ‘male’ flower part, the ‘female’ flower part, the names of the various parts of the flower, the actual process etc. Which is why I decided to make it a little fun and simple to learn.
 I hope these sheets will be helpful and you all will get an idea to create more resources for your children or students.

 Pollination

 This small booklet was made after a lot of research and pondering.
 Research on how best to present the ‘concept’ without making it confusing for Aarshia.
-Also, talking to her about pollination at other times of the day, showing videos on youtube and reading other material helped reinforce the concept to her.
+Also, talking to her about pollination at other times of the day, showing videos on YouTube and reading other material helped reinforce the concept to her.

 Defining goals remains a key area and before preparing sheets for any subject, it is imperative that we learn to define our goals and are able to achieve those.